 Make certain not to overcook the eggs

 Once you notice that there done, you need to remove your scrambled eggs from the heat immediately.
 There’s a fine line to having eggs that are overcooked so really pay attention during this step.
+You’re going to want tender eggs so keep that in mind as a bit of carryover cooking will happen.

-Many people tend to think that adding in milk to your eggs before scrambling them adds some sort of effect and taste to the eggs.
+Many people tend to think that adding milk to your eggs before scrambling them adds some sort of effect and taste to the eggs.
 This actually isn’t true and really is an unnecessary step.
 You don’t have to add anything to your eggs to get them to be scrambled perfectly.

 You simply need to make certain that the pan is hot and you’re patient enough to cook them all the way through.